-In addition to these activities, our job was also to look after the guest house, hostel, receiving NDDB guests, library, up keeping of training facilities etc.
+In addition to these activities, our job was also to looking after the guest house & hostel, briefing visitors to NDDB, managing the library, up keeping of training facilities etc.

-Whenever there was any important guest was visited Anand, we used to receive the guest, brief him and show him around the activities of Amul, NDDB, Operation Flood programme etc. One of the crucial parts of the guests programme was to “Debrief” Dr. Kurien” about who was the guest, why the guest was visiting Anand, and most importantly, which questions the guest was likely to ask Dr. Kurien, when the guest was to meet Dr. Kurien in person.
-This was the most difficult task because how one would know which type of questions the guest would ask Dr. Kurien.
+Whenever there was any important guest to visit NDDB Anand, a member of the CS Group used to receive the guest, brief him and show him around the activities of Amul, NDDB, Operation Flood programme etc. One of the crucial parts of the guests programme was to “Debrief” Dr. Kurien” about the guest; why the guest was visiting Anand and most importantly what questions the guest was likely to ask Dr. Kurien, when the guest would meet Dr. Kurien in person.
+This was the one of the most difficult tasks because as to how one could predict which type of questions the guest may ask Dr. Kurien.

 On this particular occasion, one “Missionary” from Chattisgarh was visiting Anand.
 I was asked to accompany him.
-As usual, I took him to nearby Anand Pattern village Dairy cooperatives society then to Amul dairy, and briefed him as usual about OF programme, Amul dairy, and NDDB.
+As usual, I took him to a nearby Anand Pattern village Dairy cooperatives society then to Amul dairy, and briefed him as usual about OF programme, Amul dairy, and NDDB.
 He seemed to be very impressed.
-He was particularly asking several questions about training to milk producers, and how milk union could become viable in commercial activities.
-By now, I knew that, when he meets Dr. Kurien, he would ask funds for training of milk producers and organization of milk union in Chhattisgarh.
-Incidentally, he was running a NGO which probably would have worked as the implementing agency.
+He was particularly asking several questions about training to milk producers and how milk union could become viable in commercial activities.
+By now, I could guess that, when he meets Dr. Kurien, he would ask funds for training of milk producers and organization of milk union in Chhattisgarh.
+Incidentally, he was running a NGO which probably would have worked as the implementing agency for this initiative.

-In the afternoon, before he met Dr. Kurien, I had already one setting with Dr. Kurien wherein, I debriefed about what missionary was likely to ask him.
-After listening to me, he said you should also sit in the meeting along with him and further cautioned me that we were not going to give any fund to the Missionary.
+In the afternoon, before he met Dr. Kurien, I had already one meeting with Dr. Kurien wherein, I also debriefed about what the Missionary was likely to ask him.
+After listening to me, he said you should also sit in the meeting along with the guest aiding that NDDB would not provide any fund to a Missionary organisation.

 The Missionary came at the scheduled time for meeting Dr. Kurien.
 For a while they talked about various topics and in the end, he asked for assistance from NDDB.